Chicken & Apple Sausage Crescent Rolls

 -

-Preheat the oven to 375 F and line a rimmed baking sheet with parchment for easy cleanup and crisp bottoms.
+Preheat your oven to 375°F and line a baking sheet with parchment paper or lightly grease it with cooking spray.

 -

-Heat the olive oil in a skillet over medium heat and cook the diced onion until soft and translucent, about 2 to 3 minutes.
+Heat the olive oil in a medium skillet over medium heat.

 -